A-M-Perez/Quiniela_SQL/README.md

 - 3 digits right -right to left-: 600 times what has been bet.
 - 2 digits right -right to left-: 70 times what has been bet.
 - 1 digit right -right to left-: 7 times what has been bet.

+Full range of betting options and their pay, can be found in: https://www.laquinieladetucuman.com.ar/quiniela-nacional/cuanto-paga-premios

 ## Project objective